Justin Bieber: what is Ramsay Hunt syndrome, the condition affecting the singer? | Health

 - United Kingdom

-By Adam Taylor, Lancaster University Lancaster (UK), Jun 15 (The Conversation) Justin Bieber has had to cancel future concert dates because of a viral infection that has paralysed one side of his face.
+Justin Bieber has had to cancel future concert dates because of a viral infection that has paralyzed one side of his face.

 After a person has recovered from chickenpox, the virus can remain dormant in the body for decades.
 It usually hides in a structure called the dorsal root ganglion – a collection of nerve cells next to the spinal cord.